 Early Life of Shantanu Moitra

-.
+Shantanu Moitra was born on 22nd January 1968 in Lucknow, Uttar Pradesh.
+He grew up in an artistic family, his father being a Sarod player and mother, an artist.
+At a young age he moved to Delhi along with his family.
+Since childhood Shantanu has been inclined towards folk music.
 He did his schooling from Springdales School.
 During his school days he became the leader and singer of a music band which in the year 1982 created history by hosting the first rock show of the school.
 His efforts also earned him an award in school for his contribution to music which was a rare incident in his school.
 The member of the band including Shantanu also received training in music from Sushmit Bose, an urban folk singer and an alumnus of Springdales, who often used to drop at the school for teaching them.
 He completed his higher education form Deshbandhu College with a degree in economics.

 Career of Shantanu Moitra

 Shantanu Moitra began his career with an ad agency as a client servicing executive and nurtured music as a hobby.
 Once he was asked to create a jingle at the last minute by the then Creative Head of the agency, Pradeep Sarkar.
 Thus he composed the jingle 'Bole mere lips, I love Uncle Chipps' for the chips brand named Uncle Chipps which became a huge hit marking his beginning in music composition.
 Later he created a number of jingles for Pradeep Sarkar as well as other popular advertising brands.
 Gradually he expanded his horizon and began composing music for Indipop albums.
-His success in this arena was recorded by the hit songs 'Ab ke Saawan' and 'Sapna Dekha Hai Maine', sung by Shubha Mudgal
+His success in this arena was recorded by the hit songs 'Ab ke Saawan' and 'Sapna Dekha Hai Maine', sung by Shubha Mudgal.

 Achievements of Shantanu Moitra

-.
+In the year 2006 Shantanu Moitra won Filmfare RD Burman Award for New Music Talent.
 In the following year, 2007, he won a Bronze Lion in Cannes in the category of best music for a Happydent advertisement.

 Personal Life of Shantanu Moitra